last update: 27/02/2020

 - Criminal records check - the government will check to make sure there are no serious criminal convictions.

 - Settled or pre-settled status granted - once you have successfully completed the checks paid the fee, you will be granted either “settled” or “pre-settled” status depending on how long you have resided in the UK.
 Settled status will only be provided for those who have resided in the UK for 5 years or more.
 Otherwise you will be given pre-settled status, which allows you to stay in the UK for a further 5 years.
 When you reach 5 years, you will be able to apply for full settled status and there will be no charge for this.

 When does the scheme open and how do I apply?

-The EU Settlement Scheme is now open. the deadline for applying will be 30 June 2021, or 31 December 2020 if the UK leaves the EU without a deal.
+The EU Settlement Scheme is now open.
+The deadline for applying will be 30 June 2021.

 You can apply using any device, for example, a laptop, Android device or iPhone.